What Freezing Temperatures Can Do to Your Car

 - Check the battery and solenoid for voltage

 II.
 Help Your Car's Engine Cope With the Freezing Winter

 I. How Can I Start My Engine in Cold Weather?

-There's little you can do to straight off reverse the effects of cold weather on an already ice-cold engine.
+There's little you can do to immediately reverse the effects of cold weather on an already ice-cold engine.
 But here are a few things you can do that may help your engine start.

-When you try starting the engine, it may not turn over (the engine doesn't move at all).
+When you try starting the engine, it may not turn over, meaning the engine doesn't move at all.
 You may hear instead a series of clicking noises.
-This could be a sign of a discharged battery, loose or corroded battery cables, or some other starting system problems.
+This could be a sign of a discharged battery, loose or corroded battery cables, or some other starting system problem.

 1. Check the Battery